khan97aiman/Goat-Imitator/README.md

     3. Enemy
     4. Static Objects (Walls and Floor)

-    Player can interact with Collectibles, Enemy and Static Objects Enemy can only interact with Player Static Objects
+    Player can interact with Collectibles, Enemy and Static Objects. __ Enemy can only interact with Player Static Objects. __

     Therefore, Enemy is not able to collect any collectibles because `BroadPhase() in PhysicsSystem.cpp` also checks whether or not the 2 potential colliding objects can interact with each other using the bit mask given by the layer an object has.

 6. Raycast Functionality (Player's Shooting Ability)
 7. Projection/Impulse Collision Resolution Method Used to resolve collision
 8. Coefficient of Restitution formed by combined elasticity values of the colliding objects